Precision bounds for bosonic quantum batteries: III. Results

-Depending on whether the mean photon number of a light source is smaller, equal or greater than its squared variance, their distributions are referred to as super-Poissonian, Poissonian, or sub-Poissonian, respectively.
-Both Poissonian and super-Poissonian light can be described by a semi-classical theory, in which the light source is modeled as an electromagnetic wave.
-In contrast, sub-Poissonian light sources are non-classical and are preferable in various applications.
-They exhibit lower photon-number fluctuations, which is advantageous in high-precision measurements and information processing tasks where minimization of the noise plays a significant role \cite{Ann2019, Berchera_2019}.\\
+Depending on whether the mean photon number is smaller, equal, or greater than its variance, the statistics are termed sub-Poissonian, Poissonian, or super-Poissonian, respectively.
+Poissonian and super-Poissonian light admit a semi-classical description, whereas sub-Poissonian sources are non-classical and desirable for precision tasks because they suppress photon-number fluctuations \cite{Ann2019, Berchera_2019}.